 Why can’t the TDSB access EDCs?

-In order to qualify for EDCs, a school board must show that the number of students that it needs to accommodate is larger than the space available on a district-wide basis, regardless of its inability to accommodate students in schools in specific neighborhoods.Many of our schools are over capacity as a result of significant residential intensification in certain areas.
+In order to qualify for EDCs, a school board must show that the number of students that it needs to accommodate is larger than the space available on a district-wide basis, regardless of its inability to accommodate students in schools in specific neighborhoods.
+Many of our schools are over capacity as a result of significant residential intensification in certain areas but the TDSB has excess capacity in other areas.

-EDCs are a critical funding tool that would help the TDSB meet growth-related infrastructure needs.
+EDCs are a critical funding tool that would help the TDSB to meet growth-related infrastructure needs.
 In order for the TDSB to be able to access EDCs, Ontario Reg.
 20/98 needs to be amended.

 How would EDCs help the TDSB improve its schools?